 - 2 tbsp's of Honey

 Short on time?
-Grab an electrolyte drink from the drink section below.
+Grab an electrolyte drink from the drink section further down.

 a.
 Take aspirin or ibuprofen.
 Stay away from acetaminophen which is found in Tylenol and known to cause liver problems if your'e still intoxicated.
 Stomach ache?
 It means the stomach acid is out of balance.
 Stay away from greasy foods.
 For an upset stomach, mix 12 ounces of water with 1 teaspoon of baking soda.
 Alka-Seltzer is a combination but contains citric acid which may upset your stomach.

 Stay away from fast foods.
-Complex carbs are best to start. (see below).
+Complex carbs are best to start.
+Here's some hangover foods that work well.

 A. For nausea, get some toast or something dry to soak up the acid.
 If you can't handle the toast, substitute yogurt if agreeable.

-B. Eat eggs which contain cysteine and taurine; amino acids helps out your liver.
+B. Eat eggs which contain cysteine and taurine.
+These amino acids helps your liver.

 C. Fatigue.
 This indicates hypoglycemia or what's known as low blood sugar.
 Complex carbs are ideal with some honey.
 Nuts, whole grains, greens are examples.